tusiel/payments-API/README.md

 - `run.sh` will run the application with the `--race` flag.
 This is intended to be for development purposes.
 - `build.sh` will create a `build` folder, which will have `darwin` and `linux` compiled versions of the application.
 This is intended to be for production purposes.

+## Points of consideration
+- The `db_test.go` tests require a connection to MongoDB.
+These were designed as integration tests, not Unit Tests.